Worldpay owners to decide on sale process on Friday: sources

 A spokeswoman at Wirecard declined to comment.

-Worldpay was carved out of RBS (RBS.L) in 2010, by which time it was the largest card processing services firm in Europe.
+Worldpay was carved out of RBS (RBS.L) in 2010, by which time it was the largest merchant acquirer in Europe, providing card processing services for businesses.

 ($1 = 0.6452 pounds)

-(Additional reporting by Steve Slater and Emiliano Mellino in London, Arno Schuetze in Frankfurt and Cyril Altmeyer in Paris; Editing by Susan Fenton)
+(Additional reporting by Arno Schuetze in Frankfurt, Emiliano Mellino in London and Cyril Altmeyer in Paris)